-Award-winning I Am Not A Typo campaign launches first ever 100 Incorrect Baby Names book, with a billboard campaign out now
+I Am Not A Typo campaign launches first-ever 100 Incorrect Baby Names book and billboard

 Powered by a collective of UK communications, marketing and creative pros, a tongue-in-cheek accompanying billboard campaign hyping the launch of 100 Incorrect Baby Names says: “Naming your child is the most important thing you’ll ever do.
 So don’t f*ck it up.”